pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1159-1160 Kubernetes Services

+Today I learn how works the Kubernetes services, it is amazing how the Kubernetes architecture is structured to not create coupled between applications.
+I am learning a lot about this, and obviously I can apply all of this knowledge in my next coding.

 ##### Day 1158 Reading and Red Hat Certification

 Today I continue reading my current book, and advance in my Red Hat certification.
 Also I need to refresh my mind about Polymorphism tomorrow I need to write a tutorial in which I need to explain what is Polymorphism.